 During Oktoberfest, you may notice some crew donning traditional German attire, which is a jovial way to bring a regional touch to 35,000 feet, even for passengers just transiting Germany.
 Ground staff sometimes participate in this initiative.

-Most planes have large touch-screen entertainment systems that have everything from Hollywood cinema to short subject films, sitcoms and cartoons.
+Most planes have large touch-screen entertainment systems, from Hollywood cinema to short subject films, sitcoms, cartoons and live sports on long-haul flights.
 There is something for every age level and personal taste.
-Lufthansa has always been a leader in audio entertainment, too, with a huge selection of global music including African, Arabic, Korean, Indian and Latino.
+Lufthansa has always been a leader in audio entertainment, with a vast selection of global music, including African, Arabic, Korean, Indian and Latino, as well as a selection of audiobooks, podcasts and games.

 Wi-Fi is available aboard the majority of the airline’s aircraft with pricing based on the type of speed needed.
 The cheapest option is best for texting while faster speeds are good for email or downloading files.
 Data caps mean that those with a lot of work to accomplish will want to buy the most expensive plan.